sonnerberg/vteam/readme.md

 - [ ] Fix networking between containers
 - [ ] Add redis container
 - [ ] Add react native container
+- [ ] Login to mongo using a user other than root

 ## How to get started with pre-commit